 I‘m finding myself at somewhat of a crossroads with Hux.
 He’s a very sucky baby – feeding on demand which is about every 2 hours right now – and I reckon his late night feeds especially have become about comfort rather than hunger.

 At the moment I am of the mindset that I will feed on demand for a while longer before I start trying to establish more of a routine.
-He’s piling on weight so it’s obviously working for him, but little and often feeds aren’t so good for our day-to-day lives.
-He stretches his feeds to 3 hourly on occasion at night time so I know he is able to go that long.

 “Don’t put marmite in your eye”